vat-projects/theclicksly/src/md/policies/refund-policy.md

 ## **Service Satisfaction Guarantee**

-1. If you are dissatisfied with our services and believe your case warrants further review, please contact us at EMAIL.
+1. If you are dissatisfied with our services and believe your case warrants further review, please contact us at info@theclicksly.com.
 2. Our team is dedicated to addressing your concerns and finding a solution where possible.

 </div>